The most eco-friendly furniture you will ever find

 Call or check the website of your favorite charity to verify what’s accepted before you make the trip.
 For example, safety regulations prevent organizations from taking unframed mirrors, baby cribs and car seats.
 Some have size restrictions for furniture.

-Companies like JunkLuggers of the Triangle, Old Time Junk Hauling and Junk King haul your furnishings for a fee and dispose of them properly.
+Companies like JunkLuggers of the Triangle and Old Time Junk Hauling haul your furnishings for a fee and dispose of them properly.
 Furniture in good condition goes to charity and some furniture parts are recycled.

 Our individual efforts and actions make an impact locally and globally.
 Everything is connected.